-The Journal of Pacific Rim Psychology encourages authors to include a declaration of any conflicting interests and recommends you review the good practice guidelines on the SAGE Journal Author Gateway.
+Interpreting and Society: An Interdisciplinary Journal encourages authors to include a declaration of any conflicting interests and recommends you review the good practice guidelines on the SAGE Journal Author Gateway.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.

-The Journal of Pacific Rim Psychology and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+Interpreting and Society: An Interdisciplinary Journal and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarized other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 5.1.2 Prior publication

 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
-The Journal of Pacific Rim Psychology publishes manuscripts under Creative Commons licenses.
+Interpreting and Society: An Interdisciplinary Journal publishes manuscripts under Creative Commons licenses.
 The standard license for the journal is Creative Commons by Attribution Non-Commercial (CC BY-NC), which allows others to re-use the work without permission as long as the work is properly referenced and the use is non-commercial.
 For more information, you are advised to visit SAGE's OA licenses page.
 Alternative license arrangements are available, for example, to meet particular funder mandates, made at the author’s request.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines